cambiotraining/hpc-intro-sanger/05-job_arrays.md

 These files come in pairs (with suffix "_1" and "_2"), and we have 8 different samples.
 Ideally we want to process these samples in parallel in an automated way.

-We have created a CSV file with three columns.
+We have also created a CSV file with three columns in the `data` directory.
 One column contains the sample's name (which we will use for our output files) and the other two columns contain the path to the first and second pairs of the input files.
 With the information on this table, we should be able to automate our data processing using a LSF job array.